David Anderson (Manx politician)

-David Moore Anderson MHK (born 6 February 1954) is a former Member of the House of Keys for Glenfaba.
+David Moore Anderson (born 6 February 1954) is a former Member of the House of Keys (MHK) for Glenfaba.
 He also served in a number of ministerial posts on the Isle of Man and is therefore a former member of the Council of Ministers.

 Political career

 Anderson was elected as a Member of the House of Keys in 2001 for Glenfaba.
 He was re-elected in 2006 and 2011.
 He had previously served as a Commissioner for the parish of Patrick from 1992 until his election to the House of Keys.

 He was elected to the Legislative Council in 2015, for what was intended to be a five-year term, but he announced his early retirement in 2018.

 He was called to resign by protesters following his support of legislation which would have prohibited the advocacy of homosexuality in schools.

 Ministerial positions

 Anderson served in several ministerial posts while a member of the House of Keys: